Createdd/Writing/articles/MLJavaScript.md

 };
 ```

-The next step is to actually create a stage or generation.
-Therefore we calculate the costs, sort the candidates, display
+The next step is to actually create a stage.
+Therefore we calculate the costs, sort the candidates, display the result, combine the best results and mutate the result.
+Then repeat the cycle.
+We set the break with an if-statement when the string of member equals our goal.

 ```javascript